Extradition

 How Can an Extradition Lawyer Help?

-An extradition lawyer must possess a high level of knowledge in both national legislation and international agreements governing extradition matters.
+International extradition attorney must possess a high level of knowledge in both national legislation and international agreements governing extradition matters.
 Depending on the circumstances of the case, their work may include:

 Page top ▲